LCR-ADS-Lab/TAALED/docs/ld_indices/README.md

 ### Create a ldvals object

-To calculate LD indices for a single text, all you need is to run the following command over tokenized list.
+To calculate LD indices for a single text, all you need is to run the following command over a tokenized list.

 ```python
 ldvals = ld.lexdiv(clnsmpl.toks)
 ```

 ### Calculate basic numbers
-Once you created `a ldvals object`, you will be able to see the result of this analysis.
+Once you created a `ldvals` object, you will be able to see the result of the analysis.

-Here, we present how to inspect basic textual informations such as the number of tokens, types, and document frequency for each words (i.e., how many times a particular word occurs in the input text).
+Here, we present how to inspect basic textual information such as the number of tokens, types, and document frequency for each word (i.e., how many times a particular word occurs in the input text).

 For how to output modern LD indices (e.g., MTLD, MATTR), see [Calculate Revised LD indices](https://lcr-ads-lab.github.io/TAALED/ld_indices/1.%20Revised_LD_indices.html).
 For classic LD indices (not recommended for serious use), see [Calculate Classic (but Flawed) LD Indices](https://lcr-ads-lab.github.io/TAALED/ld_indices/2.%20Classic_LD_indices.html).

 **Number of Token**
 ```python